nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `name` can be 1 to 300 characters long.

 Duplicate handling:
-* Two resident student contacts with the same name are not allowed
+* Two resident student contacts with the same name are not allowed.

 > <span style="color:Gray"> NOTE! </span> <br>
 >
 > * Constraint rationale: Extremely long names would be difficult to process and display in the profile screen.
 It is rather common to use hyphens, commas and apostrophes to separate different sections of the name.
 > * Duplicate handling rationale: It is very rare for two people to have the exact same name down to the surname.
 Instead, we allow numerals to denote different people with the same name.
-> * Case-insensitive: `John Doe` is treated the same as `john doe`
+> * Case-insensitive: `John Doe` is treated the same as `john doe`.

 ### Phone number